 Representations

-The concept of “representations” is crucial in the context of E-ARK and it is generally used according to the definition given in the context of the PREMIS digital preservation metadata standard:
+The concept of “representation” is crucial in the context of E-ARK and it is generally used according to the definition given in the context of the PREMIS digital preservation metadata standard:

 "The set of files, including structural metadata, needed for a complete and reasonable rendition of an Intellectual Entity.
 For example, a journal article may be complete in one PDF file; this single file constitutes the representation.
 Another journal article may consist of one SGML file and two image files; these three files constitute the representation.
 A third article may be represented by one TIFF image for each of 12 pages plus an XML file of structural metadata showing the order of the pages; these 13 files constitute the representation."

-Representations are a core concept of the E-ARK IP according to the Common Specification.
-The peculiarity in the context of the AIP is that, on the one hand, representations are included in the SIP and need to be stored as part of the submission, and, on the other hand, representations can be created during SIP-AIP conversion or as a result of repository maintenance operations.
+Representations are a core concept of the E-ARK Information Package (IP) according to the Common Specification.
+The peculiarity in the context of the AIP is that, on the one hand, representations are included in the SIP and need to be stored as part of the submission, and, on the other hand, representations can be created during SIP to AIP conversions or as a result of repository maintenance operations.

-It should also be mentioned that representations can be derived from each other; this is typically the case if digital objects making up a representation are migrated and the derived representation consists of the digital objects in another format.
-However, a new representation is, in our understanding, not necessarily the result of a file format migration, but can also be a set of instructions presented as part of representation metadata on how to create an emulation environment to render a set of files.
+It should also be mentioned that representations can be derived from each other; this is typically the case if digital objects making up a representation that are migrated to another format, being the derived representation the set of digital objects in the new format.
+However, a new representation can be not only the result of a file format migration, but can also the set of instructions presented as part of representation metadata on how to create an emulation environment in order to render a set of files.

 Logical and physical representation of the AIP